Vampyros Lesbos: Soundtrack

-The compilation album Vampyros Lesbos: Sexadelic Dance Party was released on compact disc in 1995 by Motel Records, consisting of music that was first released in 1969 on the albums Psychedelic Dance Party (released under the name the Vampires' Sound Incorporation) and Sexadelic (released under the name Sexadelic).
+The compilation album Vampyros Lesbos: Sexadelic Dance Party was released on compact disc in 1995 by Motel Records, consisting of music that was first released in 1969 on the albums Psychedelic Dance Party (released under the name the Vampires' Sound Incorporation) and Sexedelic (released under the name Sexedelic).
 Franco repurposed music from these albums as the soundtracks for three of his films: Vampyros Lesbos, She Killed in Ecstasy and The Devil Came from Akasava.
 The 1995 compilation was released during a period where there was a resurgence of interest in space age pop music, a style focused on easy listening music from the 1950s and 1960s.
 The track "The Lions and the Cucumber" from the album was later used again on the soundtrack of Jackie Brown by American director Quentin Tarantino, as well as in season three of The L Word (episode "Lifeline").
 The album is dedicated to actress Soledad Miranda.

 The soundtrack was a top 10 hit on the British Alternative charts on its release over 20 years after the film was released.
 On September 29, 1997, a remix album titled The Spirit of Vampyros Lesbos was released.
 The album was a collection of remixes from various electronic artists including Two Lone Swordsmen, Cristian Vogel and Alec Empire who released their own mixes of the film's soundtrack.

 AllMusic gave the album a rating of three stars out of five, referring to the album's music as "excruciating", noting as well that a track on the album is "built on a shameless ripoff of the "Satisfaction" guitar riff".
 Entertainment Weekly gave the album a B+ rating, opining that it was "not for cheese lovers only."